Mauii/skeleton_tool/README.txt

 After parenting everything, it will set the Ghoul2 Name of the objects.

 =======================================================================================================================================================================
-Folder |textbox| Folder icon (pressable): When this button is selected, you have to navigate to the folder where you want the model_default.skin to be created.
+Folder |textbox| Folder icon (pressable): When this button is pressed, you have to navigate to the folder where you want the model_default.skin to be created.
 =======================================================================================================================================================================

 =======================================================================================================================================================================
-Create Skin File: When this button is selected, the addon creates a model_default.skin file and places it on the earlier determined folder, which otherwise would be created manually.
+Create Skin File: When this button is pressed, the addon creates a model_default.skin file and places it on the earlier determined folder, which otherwise would be created manually.
 This will use caps aswell.
 =======================================================================================================================================================================